-Final Fantasy VIII is the eighth numbered game in the series developed and published by Squaresoft (now Square-Enix).
-It was initially released on the PlayStation, before being later ported to the PC (published by Eidos).
-Final Fantasy VIII carries the series' role-playing legacy forward with a number of elements found in previous games in the series; as illustrated by its use of a sophisticated 3D engine, high quality cutscenes, and deep story and characterization.
+Final Fantasy VIII is the eighth numbered console installment in the Final Fantasy franchise developed and published by Squaresoft (now Square Enix).
+It was initially released only on PlayStation in 1999 before later being ported to Windows-based PCs in 2000.
+Final Fantasy VIII carries the series' role-playing legacy forward with a number of elements found in previous games, as well as an improved polygonal 3D engine, new pre-rendered cutscenes and an expansive original story.
 The plot focuses on Squall Leonhart, a cadet training at the Balamb Garden military academy in order to join "SeeD," Balamb's elite mercenary force.
-SeeD's involvement with a small resistance group fighting against the oppressive Galbadian government blooms into an international crisis in which the young group must protect the world from the actions of an evil sorceress.
-Along the way, the characters unravel their past, and must learn the values of emotion, compassion and sacrifice.
+SeeD's involvement with a small resistance group struggling against the oppressive Galbadian government escalates into an international crisis in which Squall's relatively inexperienced squad must protect the world from the wrath of an evil sorceress.
+Along the way, the game's playable cast unravels their forgotten past while learning the values of friendship, compassion and sacrifice.

-The reception of Final Fantasy VIII was largely positive, both critically and commercially.
-Even in the wake of the launch of the Dreamcast on the same day, Final Fantasy VIII became the top selling video game in the United States two days after its release, and held that position for more than three weeks.
-In the Japanese market, 2.5 million copies were sold in the first four days.
-By the end of 1999, more than 6 million copies had been sold.
-Despite such a favorable reaction, certain developments such as the new gameplay system were controversial, which had the effect of polarizing the opinions of both experts and new players alike.
-Nevertheless, Final Fantasy VIII has been generally regarded as a strong iteration of the Final Fantasy series, matching the high standard that had been set by previous titles.
+Reception of Final Fantasy VIII was largely positive both critically and commercially.
+Even in the wake of the North American launch of the Dreamcast on the same day, Final Fantasy VIII became the top-selling video game in the US just two days after its release, and it held that position for more than three weeks.
+In the Japanese market, about 2.5 million copies were sold in the first four days after release.
+By the end of 1999, over six million copies had been sold worldwide.
+Despite Final Fantasy VIII's generally favorable reception, certain new features such as an overhauled magic system and level-scaling encounters were polarizing among players.